 • How has my decision to go into this profession changed over time?

-• What life experiences have I had that influenced my decision to follow this path?
+• What professional, academic, or personal experiences have I had that influenced my decision to follow this path?

 • Encounters with individuals in patient or service settings.